First, have a ring!

 Did You Know?

-There are many ways in which to propose marriage, but the Irish have two very well known proposals which read:
+There are many ways in which to propose marriage.
+The Irish have 2 very well known proposals which read:

 Most Celtic ceremonies were held during one of four major festivals: Beltane (May), Lughnasadh (August), Samhain (November) and Imbolc (February).